claire-west/svstudio-manual/docs/advanced/groups.md

 Even if a group is not present in the arrangement, it will still remain in the Library.
 To delete a group entirely, right click it and select "Delete Group".

+Disbanding a group (++alt+d++) will cause the notes to be ungrouped, but will not remove the group from the Library.
+The ungrouped notes can be modified freely without influencing the version of the group still present in the Library, even if that group no longer exists within any tracks.
+If the group is later dragged back into the arrangement, it will resemble the state of the notes from before their grouping was disbanded.

 ![Deleting an Unused Group](../img/advanced/unused-group.png)

 ### Modifying a Group